tayyabmujahid/tayyabmujahid.github.io/content/posts/2023-01-09-03-Container-Orchestration.md

 ## Use of Containers

-Generic Steps to run a web application, written in Python, on a server or a local machine
+Generic steps to run a web application, written in Python, on a server or a local machine

 1. Install and configure an operating system
 2. Install core python packages